yquake2/yquake2remaster/README.md

 | monster_zombie   | Quake 1 zombie                 |
 | npc_timeminder   | Anachronox save menu           |

+ReRelease has updated Shambler that does not have animation groups and frame names, and uses `fr_` frame prefixes.

 Full list of supported entities [classnames](stuff/models/entity.dat).

 Quake 1 models usage requires such files: